-I just did a search on the Internet to use the so-called logic outputs of ESU decoders.
+I just did a search on the Internet to use the so-called logical outputs of ESU decoders.
 What I am interested in is to equip a locomotive with a Lokpilot Micro V4.0 which would make it possible to separate the white and red lights.
-Indeed, this decoder has only two wired outputs (front and rear lights), but it has two additional outputs on soldering pads, AUX1 and AUX2, which ESU calls logic outputs.
+Indeed, this decoder has only two wired outputs (front and rear lights), but it has two additional outputs on soldering pads, AUX1 and AUX2, which ESU calls logical outputs.
 According to this manufacturer, these outputs cannot be used directly on any load.

 Here, as an electrician, I rebelled!
 Even if there is a need of transistors to amplify these outputs, they will have to provide a minimum of current.
 The problem is that ESU doesn’t give the maximum value of this current.